eye3/nkit4nodejs/README.md

 # Run

-If you installed yajl, expat or boost to custom location (not in the system), you mast specify correct LD_LIBRARY_PATH environment variable, for example:
+If you installed yajl, expat or boost to custom location (not in the system), you must specify correct LD_LIBRARY_PATH environment variable, for example:

     export LD_LIBRARY_PATH=$HOME/env/lib:$LD_LIBRARY_PATH

 where $HOME/env is an example custom location for libraries.
+In WebStorm you must use full paths:

+    LD_LIBRARY_PATH=/full/path/to/env/lib

 # Usage